sudopluto/learning-how-to-live/age-20.md

 - movies
     - bladerunner
 - books
+    - fun:
       - do androids dream of electric sheep?
       - many Phillip K Dick stories
+    - school:
+      - Thinking In C++
+        - Volume 1 complete, Partial of Volume 2
+      - Worldwide Integral Calculus: With Infinite Series
+    - self study:
+      - n/a
 - games
     - Deltarune (chapter 1)
 - comics
-    - Avatar The Last Airbender: The Lost Adventures
-    - Avatar The Last Airbender: The Promise
+    - n/a
 - courses
+    - neu
+      - cs3500: ood
-    - n/a
+      - cs3520: cpp
+      - cs3800: theory of comp
+      - math1342: calc 2 (finally!)
 - concerts
     - whethan
     - 1788-l / ekali
+    - k?d
 - clubs
     - archery
     - korean class
     - competitive programming
 - skills
     - gotten moderately good at touch typing, need to work on spelling and speed
+    - basic cooking
-- personal philosophy
+- beliefs
-    - fully invested in growth mindset
+  - life is a game
-    - exploring stoicism and buddhism
+  - exploring meditation / spirituality
-    - figuring out what I want and how I am supposed to get there
-    - choose the hills upon which to die upon
-    - personal three truths
+  - some personal truths:
-        - humans can only be decisive, never correct
-        - you need to accept the results of the decisions made
+    - you don't have to die on this hill
-        - everyone is just trying their best
+    - most people are trying to do what is right
+    - there is no answer / correct path in life
+- exercise
+  - starting bodyweight progressions
+  - informal yoga
 - music
     - less edm, more rock
         - lots of jrock and mathrock